jchen2190/NumberGuess/README.md

 # NumberGuess

 ## General Info
-This project is a game that lets a player guess a random number between 1-100 within 7 guesses.
-A feedback will remark if the player is too low or too high relative to the random number.
-A tally is made to keep track on how many guesses was used each game.
+This project is a word riddle game that users have to deduct what the correct answer is from the riddle game.
+A feedback will remark if the player correct or wrong.
+A tally is made to keep track on how many riddles was guessed correctly and the average guesses the user took.

 ## Technologies
 Project is created with Javascript